WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 Thus it is very difficult to find out which transactions originated from which full node.
 However, when a node or a wallet does not gossip all transactions, but only the transactions of its user, then it is easier to find out which node has sent those specific transactions.

-Compare this to other

 There are light wallets, which query a backend server to get information regarding specific addresses, or use [BIP 37](/using-wasabi/BIPs.md#bip-37-connection-bloom-filtering) bloom filtering SPV wallet protocol, which is [extremely bad for privacy](https://jonasnick.github.io/blog/2015/02/12/privacy-in-bitcoinj/).
 And there is Electrum, which [sends your addresses](https://www.reddit.com/r/Bitcoin/comments/2feox9/electrum_securityprivacy_model/ck8szc0/) to random Electrum servers.
-An extended public (xPub) key is a part of the Bitcoin standard [BIP32](/using-wasabi/BIPs.md#bip-32-hierarchical-deterministic-wallets), it can be thought of as a master view into a wallet.
-By using the extended public key it's possible to derive all past and future addresses and unspent transaction outputs (UTXOs).

 :::danger
 When the user sends the extended public key, or a filter of all the addresses to the central server, then the server can **COMPLETELY** deanonymize the users.